LUXURY VINYL TILE (LVT) VS. OTHER RESILIENT SURFACES INCLUDING VINYL COMPOSITE TILE (VCT) & LAMINATES

 LUXURY VINYL TILE VS. LAMINATES

-Because LVT's composition includes PVC, the product is much more resistant to damages in addition to being water and scratch resistant.
+Because LVT's composition includes PVC, the product is much more resistant to damage in addition to being water and scratch resistant.
 Plus, improved embossed techniques give LVT a much more realistic look than laminate.

 - Laminates are restrictive in commercial applications.